-The faculty of the Department of History is particularly strong in both aspects of this program, with a number of professors who study religion and whose chronological focus is the late medieval and early modern period.
+The faculty of the Department of History and Anthropology is particularly strong in both aspects of this program, with a number of professors who study religion and whose chronological focus is the late medieval and early modern period.
 The program also draws upon the participation of members of Catholic University's distinguished School of Theology & Religious Studies.

 The requirements for this field follow the general outline of those for the other fields offered for the MA in History.
-Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and either two research seminars or an MA thesis, dependent on the approval of the thesis supervisor and the Director of Graduate Studies.
+Students are expected to complete a minimum of 30 credit-hours of coursework (10 courses), including History 601 (Historical Methodology), and two research seminars.
 The language requirements are the same as for the MA in History.